Part 6: The Somatic Memory That Pointed Back to My Toddlerhood

 This abridged excerpt from my book Mirror Image Shattered explains.

 Her sleep was not normal.
-It was almost like death.
+It was frighteningly deep

 It was then that I saw a man’s face rise in my chest.
 With this I experienced deep shame and a sullied feeling.